reticent-roklimber/atlas/README.md

 ## Run from a local machine *with* Docker (build image)

 If you are planning to help contribute to the project and modify the main app with a pull request, then this is the way to go.
 In the following steps I'll show you how I build the Docker image from the codebase.
 Special note that this *will not* work on an Apple M1 processor as the build process has some compiling that requires the traditional 64bit intel/amd architectures.
 If you're running a linux or windows 64bit machine, it should work.
 If you're running a non-M1 MacOs, it might work.
-If you're running an M1 MacOs, you're 100% screwed :)
+If you're running an M1 MacOs, you're totally screwed :sob:

 #### 1. Install Docker to your local machine